creativetechnologylab/coding-tutorials/README.md

 # Coding Tutorials

-A collection of coding tutorials.
+A collection of coding tutorials and helpful info.

 I'm open to suggestions on what can be added to this.

-## Python Tips
+## Python Guides

 Guides for common programming tasks.